david4096/identifier-interoperability/README.md

 To provide practical instruction into how GUID resolution can work in the in the Data Commons we offer this brief case study of interoperating with the [Human Cell Atlas Data Storage System](https://github.com/HumanCellAtlas/data-store), which replicates data across cloud stores.
+See the [Case Study Notebook](notebooks/dss-case-study.ipynb) for more details.

 <p align="center">
 <img src="diagrams/dss-example-1.svg" width="450"/>